jules2689/trudeau/docs/2020-04-17/post_news.md

 Every time, every time.
 Thank you.
-So every day over the past few weeks I have been listening coworkers and business owners and the industry leaders in the energy sector and living here innewfoundland and Labrador I know firsthand how hard Canada'spetroleum industry has been hit.
+So every day over the past few weeks I have been listening to workers and business owners and the industry leaders in the energy sector and living here innewfoundland and Labrador I know firsthand how hard Canada'spetroleum industry has been hit.
 Canada is the fourth largest producer of oil in the world.
 It is an industry that employs over 576, 000 Canadians from right across the country, including 11, 000 indigenousworkers.
 It is an industry made up of more than 4, 500 businesses, the vast majority of which are small and medium-sized.